ray-project/ray/doc/source/train/examples/accelerate/accelerate_example.rst

 =================================================

-This example does distributed data parallel training with Hugging Face (HF) Accelerate, Ray Train, and Ray Data.
+This example does distributed data parallel training with Hugging Face Accelerate, Ray Train, and Ray Data.
 It fine-tunes a BERT model and is adapted from https://github.com/huggingface/accelerate/blob/main/examples/nlp_example.py